 Future enhancements to AFSA’s online services may include provision for registered trustees to lodge a bankruptcy application digitally on behalf of their clients.
 AFSA will consult with registered trustees and professional bodies about this service.

-Can a financial counsellor, registered trustee or other create an Insolvency Services Online account on behalf of a client, if the client has signed a Consent to Act form and provided acceptable identification?
+Can a financial counsellor, registered trustee or other create an Online Services account on behalf of a client, if the client has signed a Consent to Act form and provided acceptable identification?

-An Insolvency Services Online account can only be created and used by the person applying for bankruptcy.
+An Online Services account can only be created and used by the person applying for bankruptcy.
 They must provide details of their identification and make relevant declarations throughout the process.

 An agent cannot create or operate an account on behalf of the applicant.

 How does a trustee sight a completed bankruptcy application before a Consent to Act is given?
 There are circumstances where a conflict may arise when the statement of affairs is reviewed, for example, a creditor is related to the trustee or the trustee knows a family member.